cocos/cocos-docs/en/scripting/load-assets.md

 });
 ```

-You can load resources ahead of time using the preloaded relevant interface, without waiting for the preload to end, using the normal loading interface to load, you can complete the loading requirements normally.
+You can use the preload related interface to load resources in advance, without waiting for the preload to finish, you can use the normal load interface to load, the normal load interface will directly reuse the content that has been downloaded during the preload process to shorten the load time.

-For instructions on preloading, see [Preloading And Loading](../asset-manager/preload-load.md) documentation.
+For more information on preloading, please refer to the [Preloading and Loading](../asset-manager/preload-load.md) documentation.

 ## How to load remote assets or files in device